-Catabolism is the breakdown of more complex molecules into more simple molecules, like when protein is broken down to amino acids.
+Catabolism is the breakdown of more complex molecules into simpler molecules, like when protein is broken down into amino acids.

 Anabolism is the opposite of catabolism, as this is the building up of simple molecules to form larger ones.

 These are the main source of energy for the human body.
-After digestion, they are processed into glucose, which is converted to energy and used for supporting various metabolic processes including physical and mental activity.
+After digestion, they are processed into glucose, converted to energy, and used to support various metabolic processes, including physical and mental activity.

 When sugar moves into the cell, blood glucose stabilizes.
 Glucose is a simple sugar the body uses for energy production at the cellular level.